Last Updated on January 24, 2023 by Jeremy

-As it comes to all of our guides about hotels near the stadiums, it would be easy for us to list the five hotels close to Heinz Field and be done with it.
+As it comes to all of our guides about hotels near the stadiums, it would be easy for us to list the five hotels close to Acrisure Stadium (formerly Heinz Field) and be done with it.
 Unfortunately, that is a bit boring (and a bit impractical even) as the Pittsburgh hotel scene offers a number of options for those coming in for a Steelers game.

-So if you are looking for hotels near Heinz Field, we have a few options for you, both in terms of their location, amenities, and practicality!
+So if you are looking for hotels near Acrisure Stadium, we have a few options for you, both in terms of their location, amenities, and practicality!

 Hyatt Place North Shore

-If being as close as possible to Heinz Field is your concern, then staying at Hyatt Place Pittsburgh-North Shore is a must.
+If being as close as possible to Acrisure Stadium is your concern, then staying at Hyatt Place Pittsburgh-North Shore is a must.
 This hotel is just over one block away from the stadium and is the closest option for those who value accessibility the most.
 The hotel also features modern rooms and a short walk to many of the top restaurants on the North Shore!

-Things to consider: Overnight parking is $22/day.
+Things to consider: Overnight parking charged extra.
 The lots around the hotel are often full of tailgaters during games.

 - Click here to book your room at the Hyatt Place North Shore!